andre-alves/xcode13-indexing-problem/README.md

 # Xcode 13 indexing regression for Swift static libraries

 ### Summary:
-Syntax highlighting doesn't work for symbols from pre-compiled Swift static library (with or without .xcframework), it's 100% reproducible.
+Syntax highlighting doesn't work for symbols from pre-compiled Swift static libraries (with or without .xcframework), it's 100% reproducible.

 It's a regression from Xcode 13 because everything works as expected in Xcode 12.5.